-There are many different types of Communication Professionals who support deaf people, it can be difficult to know exactly what they do or how they work.
+Many different types of Communication Professionals support deaf people; it can be difficult to know exactly what they do or how they work.

 British Sign Language Interpreter

 British Sign Language (BSL) Interpreters enable communication between deaf and hearing people.
 This is crucial for those people who use BSL as their first or preferred language.